hdparmar/Tradifusion/README.md

 Main Dataset Card (hugging-face) [hdparmar/irish-traditional-tunes](https://huggingface.co/datasets/hdparmar/irish-traditional-tunes).

-The fine-tuning training was done on multiple GPUs (NVIDIA GeForce RTX 3090) with the use of [NVIDIA NGC Tensorflow container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
+The fine-tuning training was done on multiple GPUs (NVIDIA GeForce RTX 3090 for Inference and RTX 6000 Ads for Training) with the use of [NVIDIA NGC Tensorflow container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).

 The advantage of using is to avoid erros with cudnn library and errors concering not finding libdevice library under `/usr/local/cuda`.
 It also helps with the matching the compatible Tensorflow verison with CUDA and cuDNN.